ufjschool/ob-s14/drafts/final/sports.md

 “I was about 240 at the start of the season," Yeguete noted.
 "Now I’m at 223.
 My goal was to be 222, so I went down, like, 15 pounds.
 That just shows how Preston works."

 Greene's training program didn't just work for the athlete, it excelled.
-Yeguete was a starting forward for most of the 2013-2014 season and racked up about  900 minutes and about 200 rebounds.
+Yeguete was a starting forward for most of the 2013-2014 season with the highest consecutive starts on the team and racked up about 900 minutes and about 200 rebounds.

 With the Gators finishing the season as SEC champions and making it to the Final Four in the NCAA tournament, Greene couldn't be happier.
 His enthusiasm, however, is a staple for the team — win or lose.